WallarooLabs/wally/book/appendix/decoding-giles-receiver-output.md

 Since Giles-Receiver is designed to be a fast sink receiver, it doesn't decode the data it receives from Wallaroo, but instead saves as frame encoded binary data.

-As the obvious next step is for a user to want to consume this data, we also provide [Fallor](https://github.com/WallarooLabs/wallaroo/tree/{{ book.wallaroo_version }}/testing/tools/fallor) to decode this data.
+At some point, you will want to consume this data.
+[Fallor](https://github.com/WallarooLabs/wallaroo/tree/{{ book.wallaroo_version }}/testing/tools/fallor) allows you decode the frame encoded data to text.

 ## Fallor Command-Line Options